Snehaphilip989/miniproject1/GIT_BasicCommands.md

 ## Merge

-The git merge command lets us to take the independent lines of development created by git branch and integrate them into a single branch.
+Merging is Git's way of putting a forked history back together again.
+The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.

+Git merge will combine multiple sequences of commits into one unified history.
+Merge commits are unique against other commits in the fact that they have two parent commits.
+When creating a merge commit Git will attempt to auto magically merge the separate histories for you.
+If Git encounters a piece of data that is changed in both histories it will be unable to automatically combine them.
+This scenario is a version control conflict and Git will need user intervention to continue.

 ## Checkout